Mikenziokah/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creats a new local variable
+creats a script that makes global variable